15 Freezer-Friendly Yogurt Popsicle Recipes for Kids & Toddlers

 Are Yogurt Popsicles Healthy?

 Popsicles?
 Healthy?!
 YES – these homemade yogurt popsicles actually contain a good amount of nutrients!
+Most of them contain yogurt, fruits, and some even contain veggies.

 - Calcium + Vitamin D – Yogurt is a great source of calcium and vitamin D for kids.
 Both of these are essential for strong bones and teeth.